Help! My Doctor’s Misdiagnosis Ruined My Life.

 Jenée Desmond-Harris is online weekly to chat live with readers.
 Here’s an edited transcript of this week’s chat.

 So, what’s the problem?
-The problem is that I’m so angry at myself for basically wasting those 7-8 years of my life.
+The problem is that I’m so angry at myself for basically wasting those seven to eight years of my life.
 Those persistent symptoms interfered fairly often with my social life, dating life, and overall quality of life.
 I’m not young, and those would have been my prime years for really establishing my life.
 I can’t stop beating myself up over it.
-How do I move past this, and enjoy my new self?
+How do I move past this and enjoy my new self?

 How to Get Advice From Prudie: